With Fall approaching, I’m trying my hand at acorn craft. Today I’m sharing the most effective way to prepare and paint real acorns!

 - Paper towels

 Note: The pictures below demonstrate how to set up the cedar strips to clear coat the acorns.
 We cut our cedar down into 4 ft sections to make it easier to handle.
 However, the process is exactly the same to hand paint the acorns with a brush.
 The only difference is that you’ll be using the paint sticks instead of the 4 ft cedar strips when painting.
 If you plan to use spray paint instead of brushing the acorns, you’re all set.
+This post shows you exactly how to paint using a spray gun, if you want to give that a try!

 How to Dry Acorns for Craft Projects